nashville-software-school/welcome-to-nashville/README.md

 This API does not require an API key.

-### Keepying track of API Keys
+### Keeping track of API Keys

 _**NEVER store API Keys in Github!!!**_

-You will need to a separate javascript module to with `const`s to store your API Keys.
+You will need to a separate JavaScript module with `const`s to store your API Keys.
 The module's filename should be added to your `.gitignore` to prevent if from being added to your git repo.

 ## Stretch Goal